10 mighty apps to revolutionize your Podia website

 Which is probably why the majority of entrepreneurs -- just under 50% of them -- rely on referrals and word of mouth marketing to drive their sales rather than online marketing strategies.

-It also means that, once you gear up your storefront, you won’t just be separating yourself from the pack -- you’ll be leading that pack.
+It also means that, once you gear up your product pages, you won’t just be separating yourself from the pack -- you’ll be leading that pack.
 After all, only 17% of entrepreneurs report acquiring the majority of their customers from online marketing.

 Now, here’s the best news for the day:

-In other words, everything you add to your storefront will be cherries on top -- and you can add those cherries with a simple copy and paste command.
+In other words, everything you add to your website will be cherries on top -- and you can add those cherries with a simple copy and paste command.

 Don’t believe me?
-Take a swing by your storefront settings.
+Take a swing by your site settings.

 Then, scroll down until you see these two text boxes: